When your VPN is slow, won’t connect, keeps disconnecting, or crashes, there are some things you can do to fix the problem. Let’s take a look.

 1. Use a Premium VPN

 If you’re on a free VPN, you’re almost certain to get pretty slow speeds on your connection.
 Understandably, VPN providers prioritize their paying customers.
 Even if they say their free VPN is as fast as their paid option, you might find that you disagree.

-There are plenty of affordable premium VPNs with respectively high speeds, and if you haven’t upgraded to one, we highly recommend it.
+There are plenty of affordable VPNs with respectively high speeds, and if you haven’t upgraded to one, we highly recommend it.
 You may see your speeds increase immediately.

 2. Change Servers

 Most VPN clients make it easy to change servers.
 Just open the client, select a new server, and confirm your selection.
 You can then run a speed test or continue browsing to see if the new server is running faster.

 If you run a VPN through your router, the process may be more complicated, and it may differ depending on your specific VPN provider.
 If you remember the process you went through to set up your router VPN, you can likely access your router settings to change the server you access.
 If you don’t remember the process, or anything has changed, consult the user manuals for your router firmware and your VPN.

 3. Change Ports